lazerwalker/cortado/README.md

 * Use MVVM architecture and ReactiveCocoa as appropriate

+## A Plea

+Releasing Cortado under such a liberal license is an experiment.
+I'm putting a lot of trust in you.
+Please don't abuse that trust.
+If you use Cortado, please buy a copy rather than simply compiling it from source.
+If you want to build your own software based off of my code, please make it meaningfully different rather than just a Cortado clone.
+You're all wonderful people, and I know I don't even need to be saying any of this.

 ## License

 The source code to Cortado is available under the MIT license.
 See the `LICENSE` file for more information.